by Liz Drury

 CLICK PLAY LISTEN TO LIZ READ HER OWN STORY

-I never set out to have a career in voice acting.
+I never set out to have a voice acting career.
 I wonder how many people do?
 My journey started in 1999 when I began volunteering at a local cable TV station.
 After a few weeks I was offered a job there and I went on to present my own programme that was broadcast live twice a week.
 I also provided voiceovers for some of the station’s adverts and promos, as well as short documentaries.
 Although I was working in front of cameras and microphones all the time, I had never had any on-camera or voiceover training at all!

 I left the station to have a family, intending to go back, but while I was off the company was sold to the local FE college who used it as a training ground for their students.
 That was the end of my voice acting career – or so I thought…..

 A Great Opportunity

 In 2011 my husband (who works in the chemical industry) was asked to go and work in the USA for a couple of years.
 It seemed like a great opportunity and we jumped at the chance.
 My children went to school, my husband went to work, and that left me at home alone.

 I’m not one for sitting around waiting for things to happen, and as I was unable to work (I had no work permit for the first few months) I enrolled at the local college.
 I took acting classes and singing lessons – two things I had always wanted to do but never had the time or the opportunity.

 Then I saw a course advertised called ‘Acting for the Camera’ which I thought sounded right up my street.
 It was an evening class and only 4 people enrolled.
 The tutor decided that as there were so few of us she would tailor the course to whatever we were interested in, and when I explained I would like to pursue a voice acting career she was very supportive.